 Note: OTS must be recorded as such on supervision logs.
-OTS is not to be used for ACC612, ACC6237 or ACC611.
+For further information regarding the requirements of OTS, please refer to the 'NZAS Tele-supervision Requirements'.

 Supervision continues until such time as the candidate successfully completes the OSCE.
 After the first four months, a minimum of 3 hours of direct clinical observation is required per quarter.